Dining in the Auvergne. Auvergnat dishes on French Menus.

 www.flickr.com/photos/tavallai/5850019237/

 Truffade Auvergnate – A traditional potato dish from the Auvergne.
 It is a thick potato pancake made from thinly sliced potatoes fried in goose fat.
 Just before serving, it is mixed with a fresh Auvergnat tomme cheese.
-This dish made be served on its own or accompanied by grilled Auvergne sausages or locally cured ham.
+This dish can be served on its own or accompanied by grilled Auvergne sausages or locally cured ham.

-Entrecôte Charolais de Bourbonnais aux Morilles An entrecote, a rib steak.
-A rib-eye in the USA and UK.
-Depending on the particular cut, it may also be called a sirloin in the UK.
-Here the entrecote comes from the Charolais cattle and is served with morel mushrooms.
-The Bœuf Charolais, Le Bœuf Charolais du Bourbonnais AOP are among France's most famous breeds.
+The Bœuf Charolais, Le Bœuf Charolais du Bourbonnais AOP, are among France's most famous breeds.
 Bourbonnais was one of France's traditional provinces and the original home of the French Bourbon dynasty of kings.
-The ancient province of Bourbonnais is now divided between the modern administrative regions of the Auvergne - Rhône Alps and Centre-Val de Loire.
-On the same menu, you may also be offered Agneau Charolais du Bourbonnais, Label Rouge, red label, lamb from the same area, and the Charolais AOP goat's cheese.
+The ancient province of Bourbonnais is now divided between the modern administrative regions of the Auvergne-Rhône-Alps and Centre-Val de Loire.

 A grilled entrecote.

 Tarte de les Perles Noires et Perles Rouge de l’Auvergne - A tart made with the red and black pearls of the Auvergne.
 In season all over the Auvergne’s mountains and hills, the locals will be collecting their wild and cultivated red and black pearls, the local berries.
-These include the baies de cassis, European black-currants; the groseille rouge, red currants; myrtille or bleuet, the bilberry; mûre, the blackberry, baie de Genièvre, the juniper berry, and the framboise, the raspberry.

 A black pearl - a mûre, a blackberry.